EssenceSentry/awesome-web-resources/README.md

 - [Models | 3D Resources](https://nasa3d.arc.nasa.gov/models) – 3D Resources web application.

-- [Open Source 3D Models – iDigFossils](http://www.idigfossils.org/open-source-3d-models/) – MorphoSource MorphoSource is a project-based data archive that allows researchers to store and organize, share, and distribute their own 3d data.
+- [Open Source 3D Models – iDigFossils](http://www.idigfossils.org/open-source-3d-models/) – MorphoSource is a project-based data archive that allows researchers to store and organize, share, and distribute their own 3d data.
 Furthermore any registered user can immediately search for and download 3d morphological data sets that have been made accessible through the consent of data authors.
 MorphoSource search results can be linked to labeled renderings…

 - [3D CAD Model Collection | GrabCAD Community Library](https://grabcad.com/library) – Looking for downloadable 3D printing models, designs, and CAD files?
 Join the GrabCAD Community to get access to 2.5 million free CAD files from the largest collection of professional designers, engineers, manufacturers, and students on the planet.

-- [Top 500 3D Models – 3D CAD Browser](https://www.3dcadbrowser.com/3dmodels.aspx) – Download Top 500 3D Models for 3ds Max, Maya, Cinema 4D, Lightwave, Softimage, Blender and other 3D modeling and animation software.

 ## Illustrations